 Toad eventually learns, after a disastrous misadventure to reach Frog on his day of solitude, that his worry is unfounded.
 The message imparted is one of respect for space and trusting in the benign intent within a friendship.

 “Elmer and Snake” by David McKee

-Elmer the patchwork elephant stands out among other elephants for his colorful checkerboard skin, and in this story he is teased because of it.
+Elmer the patchwork elephant stands out among other elephants due to his colorful checkerboard skin.
+In this story, he is teased because of it.
 The other elephants plot to play a trick on him, and Elmer is rescued by his friend Snake, who alerts Elmer to their ruse.
 Together, Snake and Elmer turn the tables on the others, in a playful and clever way that unifies everyone in the end in a game of tickling.

 Elmer and Snake demonstrate loyalty and teamwork as friends to tackle a challenge together, without antagonizing anyone.
-Reliance on and commitment to each other in friendship are the foundation of trust.
+Reliance on and commitment to each other in friendship are the foundations of trust.